Questions We Typically Hear at Texas Grass Fed Farms

 Q: What bundles do you offer?

-We've built 9 curated bundles designed to fit different family sizes, cooking styles, and budgets to save you money.
+We will offer different bundles designed to fit different family sizes, cooking styles, and budgets to save you money.

 Every bundle ships in insulated boxes to maintain quality.